Condzi/after_2100/docs/plan.md

     * Add plotting to graph at runtime (like jblow's Sokoban)
         * render using `GL_LINES` and update every 1ms, with a scanline sortof thing
     * Just profile few important functions to not affect performance
+    * Dump data at the end of every frame, like the logger does.
+This way we don't do file output all the time.
 ----
 * **Collisions**
     * store collision info (about what collided with what) in global array which will be updated every frame.
 The collision detection should also happen somewhere at the end of the upated of the entities, so we won't be making weird situations. (*frame start **->** update entities **->** delete old collision info **->** check collisions **->** frame end **->** frame start **->** ...*)
 ----
 * **Planets**
+    * should have a sphere of influence (path conics theory)
+    * we should also define it's mass in not multiplied value.
+For example if we define it as `2.24`, in game it is `2.24e15` or something like that.
     * are described by a `planets.variables` kind of file
     * we can compose levels/scenes using them like this:
     ```